Carrie8348/handy-thoughts/README.md

 ## Bugs
 - Wishlist Error: My biggest issue was when I tried to create a wishlist app.
 I had a blurry idea thinking it was more like a "shopping cart" function, but somehow, I wasn't clear about whether the user has an OneToOne relationship.
 I added an AUTH.USER.Model, which I set in the Products model.
 That worked for that time, but when I tried to deploy the project on Heroku, it threw an error about it violating the M2M rules.
 - Solution: After talking to my mentor Harry Dhillon, he walked me through the idea of a wishlist and showed me the logic of it.
 In the end, I added a new app called "wishlist" and put the models in there, and it worked out fine.
+- Added the wrong secret key in env.py file, and can't load up test enviorment: Before Ger pointed it out, I wasn't sure why I could not load the test site anymore.
+So I had to commit every single time even for a small line change.
+That also caused me to commit way too many times.

 - Wishlist Migration Error: The Wishlist app was added after the project got deployed on Heroku.
 After I added the model, I couldn't make migrations.
 Threw errors and complaints there was no secret key.